ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_cEdge50_cEdge51.md

 At this point, we have completed onboarding verification

 {% include warning.html content="STOP!!!!
 Time to take a snapshot.
-Refer to the Testing Procedure, Step 2 of the SOP" %}
+Refer to the Testing Procedure, Step 2 of the SOP".
+Also, go through the 2 sections we skipped after taking the snapshots. %}

 <br>